The Amazing Race Asia 3: Casting

 Applications for the third season were due on March 3, 2008 (extended from the original deadline on February 25, 2008).
 Interviews for semi-finalists and finalists were held sometime around March or April 2008.
 Filming was expected to have taken place around the middle of 2008.

+Kynt Cothron and Vyxsin Fiala's audition video was shown on the "Racers Revealed" episode.
+Michael McKay, the executive producer of the show, confirmed that Kynt & Vyxsin of season 12 of the original American version of The Amazing Race did really submit an audition tape but did not make it because according to McKay "we felt it would be unfair to have a team that had already raced (and raced very well I might add) and also we take teams from Asia.
+But if we do an All Star version down the track you never know."

+Release

 Marketing

 The third season of The Amazing Race Asia had six official sponsors: Caltex, MASkargo, Nokia, Singha, Sony and Standard Chartered Bank.

 Broadcasting

 A special episode known as "Racers Revealed" aired one week before the actual premiere, on September 4, 2008, and a special "Memories" episode aired after the season finale on November 27, 2008, similar to the second season.

-Awards

-In 2009, the series was nominated for an International Emmy Award for Best Non-Scripted Entertainment, losing to the Dutch reality series The Phone.

 Cast

 This season's cast include cousins, and a father & son team.
 Like Season 2, this season featured a large number of local media personalities or their relatives.
 Natalie Glebova is the winner of Miss Universe 2005 and also the wife of Thai tennis player Paradorn Srichaphan.
 Her teammate, Pailin, is the runner-up in 2006 Miss Thailand Universe and also contested in Miss Earth 2006.
 Tisha Silang is the ex-girlfriend of Survivor Philippines's host, Paolo Bediones and was once Miss Philippines but had to forgo her crown due to her Canadian citizenship, while Ida, Niroo and Mai are famous actors in their respective homelands and Bernie is the host of Project Runway Malaysia.
 Isaac & William are sports commentators and football agents for professional players in the Korean K-League.
 Vince Matthew Chung is a leading stand-up comedian in Hong Kong, often performing and hosting at The TakeOut Comedy Club Hong Kong, and was a finalist in Hong Kong's first nationwide stand-up comedy competition.

 This season consists of three non-Asians.
 Natalie and Vince are Canadians (though Natalie was born in Russia; Vince has a Chinese ethnicity), and Geoff is from New Zealand.
 Additionally, Sam, who was originally from Singapore, is representing Hong Kong.
 Tisha is of Canadian nationality but of Filipino ethnicity; Henry and Bernie are of Australian nationality but of Chinese ethnicity, however they are representing Malaysia.

-Kynt Cothron and Vyxsin Fiala's audition video was shown on the "Racers Revealed" episode.
-Michael McKay, the executive producer of the show, confirmed that Kynt & Vyxsin of season 12 of the original American version of The Amazing Race did really submit an audition tape but did not make it because according to McKay "we felt it would be unfair to have a team that had already raced (and raced very well I might add) and also we take teams from Asia.
-But if we do an All Star version down the track you never know."

 Tania Khan died in late 2020 at the age of 48.